tinymce/tinymce-docs/_includes/configuration/dockerized-image-proxy.md

 The following procedure covers downloading, configuring, building and testing the {{site.productname}} Image Proxy Docker image.

-> **Note**: This procedure assumes that the **{{ site.productname }} Enterprise Bundle** has been extracted as described in [Download and extract the TinyMCE Enterprise Bundle](#downloadandextractthetinymceenterprisebundle).
+> **Note**: This procedure assumes that a {{ site.productname }} self-hosted enterprise bundle has been extracted as described in [Download and extract the TinyMCE Self-hosted Bundle](#downloadandextractthetinymceself-hostedbundle).

 4. Navigate into the `tinymce-services` folder.

     ```sh
-    cd tinymce-enterprise/tinymce-services/
+    cd tinymce-selfhosted/tinymce-services/
     ```

-5. Extract the contents of `ephox-hyperlinking-docker-starter-kit.zip`, such as:
+5. Extract the contents of `ephox-image-proxy-docker-starter-kit.zip`, such as:

     ```sh
-    unzip ephox-hyperlinking-docker-starter-kit.zip -d hyperlinking-service-dockerfile
+    unzip ephox-image-proxy-docker-starter-kit.zip -d image-proxy-service-dockerfile
     ```

-6. Copy `ephox-hyperlinking.war` into the directory containing the extracted files, such as:
+6. Copy `ephox-image-proxy.war` into the directory containing the extracted files, such as:

     ```sh
-    cp ephox-hyperlinking.war hyperlinking-service-dockerfile/
+    cp ephox-image-proxy.war image-proxy-service-dockerfile/
     ```

-4. Navigate into the `hyperlinking-service-dockerfile` folder.
+4. Navigate into the `image-proxy-service-dockerfile` folder.

     ```sh
-    cd hyperlinking-service-dockerfile
+    cd image-proxy-service-dockerfile
     ```
 5. Set the permissions on the extracted files to executable.

     ```sh
     chmod +x *.sh
     ```
+6. _Optional_: Edit the `image-proxy` configuration setting in `ephox-image-proxy-docker-env.conf`.
+The configurable setting is in the `image-proxy` section of the file.
+For example:

+    ```
+    image-proxy {
+      image-size = 10000000 // 10MB in bytes
+    }
+    ```
+    For information on the `image-proxy` configuration setting, see: [Configure server-side components - `image-proxy`]({{site.baseurl}}/enterprise/server/configure/#image-proxyoptional).
-6. _Optional_: Edit the `http` configuration settings in `ephox-image-proxy-docker-env.conf`.
+1. _Optional_: Edit the `http` configuration settings in `ephox-image-proxy-docker-env.conf`.
 The configurable settings are in the `http` section of the file.
 For example:

     ```
     http {